 53-58 day.
 With nice yields of long, straight, green pods, Blue Lake is one of the old standards, and for a good reason.
 Nice flavor, and great yields, making it still used as one of the main commercial varieties.

-Minimum of 80 seeds per packet.
+Heirloom is a minimum of 80 seeds per packet.

 These are the best green beans I have ever eaten.
 I would recommend them to everyone.
 I planted them late, but still got a good yield.
 My only problem was that I didn't plant enough.
 This year will be different!